weiskopfsodefa/vercel-vscode/README.md

 - Insert your vercel access token in the extension settings
 - Reload VSCode

-### Known issues:

-- The extension only checks the latest 10 builds of your Project.
-If your branch is not in the latest 10 builds, the extension will not show the deployment status.

 # Original Readme:

 A VS Code extension for Vercel deployment status.